 • Atraumatic instability

-Shoulder instability is common in these sports:
+Joint looseness and instability are common in these sports:

 • Football